postmodern/ruby-versions/CONTRIBUTING.md

 ### Automated Syncing (sync_releases.sh)

-The `sync_releases.sh` script provides a way to automatically find and add all missing stable releases for a given implementation.
+The `sync_releases.sh` script provides a way to automatically find and add all missing stable releases for implementations that host their releases on GitHub.
+It currently supports `ruby` and `mruby`.

-It currently fetches release information from the `ruby/ruby` repository on GitHub.

 **Usage:**